-It’s easy to think of stress at work as the enemy, but a healthy dose can give you fuel — and make you even better at what you do.
+A healthy dose of pressure at work can give you fuel — and make you even better at what you do.
 Job-related burnout, on the other hand, empties you out and kills your motivation.
 If it lingers too long, it also can negatively affect your feelings about life.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The good news about job burnout is that you can take steps to reverse it.
+The good news is you can take steps to reverse job burnout.
 You also can avoid it altogether if you pay attention to the signs.

 He says to be on guard if you notice these signs: